-This pitcher is available in three colors and has a 10-cup capacity.
-Brita claims this filter lasts for 6 months.
-It is available for $34.99.
+This pitcher is available in four colors and has a 10-cup capacity.
+Brita claims that the filter lasts 6 months.

 This filter lasts longer than other models, is free from bisphenol A (BPA), and features a space-saving design.

-Its filter can last for 6 months without needing a fresh one.
-Brita also claims the filter reduces more contaminants than competitors, including 99% of lead.
+Brita also claims that the filter reduces more contaminants than competitors, including 99% of lead.

 This dispenser costs $44.99 and features a 25-cup capacity and a sleek design for easy storage.

-The filter fits inside the straw and filters as a person drinks.
+The filter fits inside the straw and filters the water as a person drinks.
 Brita states its filter is made from a proprietary blend of activated carbon and a binder.

 It uses the same filter as the stainless steel Premium Filtering Water Bottle.
-A person can wash and replace the filter within the bottle, and Brita recommends changing it every 2 months.
+A person can wash and replace the filter within the bottle, and Brita recommends changing the filter every 2 months.

 Replacement filters for all Brita products are available for purchase online.

-A person can purchase these filters in a pack of one, three, four, five, six, or 10.
+A person can purchase these filters in packs of one, three, four, or six.

 People may have differing opinions on whether it is important to filter water.

 In the United States, public water filtration systems remove contaminants so that the water is safe to drink by the time it reaches the tap.
-However, filtering water can change the taste and odor to boost its appeal.
+However, filtering this water can change the taste and odor to increase its appeal.

 Sometimes, individuals refer to water as tasting “hard” or “soft.”
 This taste spectrum comes from the water’s